Key Takeaways:

 What are Xanax Withdrawal Symptoms Like?

-Xanax can cause severe withdrawal symptoms when someone goes cold turkey.
+Benzo withdrawal can cause severe symptoms, especially with rapid discontinuation.
 A tapering schedule can help withdrawal symptoms of Xanax be less difficult.
-Some of the symptoms, such as psychosis and delirium, are different from other benzodiazepine medications.
+The tapering process is part of the broader withdrawal process and usually requires medical management.
+Some of the symptoms, such as psychosis and delirium, are different from other benzodiazepine medications

 For example, those who take Xanax for anxiety may experience what is known as rebound anxiety.
 This is when the anxiety comes back stronger than it was when they first started taking the medication.

-Because Xanax withdrawal can be severe and even potentially life-threatening, it should always be done under the supervision of a healthcare professional.
-They can help manage symptoms and may recommend a gradual tapering of the medication to reduce withdrawal severity.
+Because Xanax withdrawal can be severe and even potentially life-threatening, medical detox is essential and should always be done under the supervision of a healthcare professional.
+Abrupt stopping can trigger benzodiazepine withdrawal syndrome, and providers work to prevent seizures through close monitoring and tapering.
+They can help manage severe symptoms that may occur and may recommend a gradual tapering of the medication, often reducing the current dose by about 5% to 10% every 2 to 4 weeks, to reduce withdrawal severity.

 Get confidential help from our addiction treatment specialists in Orange County.
 Call to join our rehab program today!